snori74/linuxupskillchallenge/index.md

 The subreddit will also act as a forum for participants to discuss and support each other.

-If you're keen to do this, then you will need your own Internet-exposed server - but full instructions on how to set this up for free or cheap are now up as 'DAY 0' posts in the subreddit.
+If you're keen to do this, then you will need your own Internet-exposed server - but full instructions on how to set this up for free or cheap are now up as 'Day 0' posts in the subreddit.

 The first day's lesson will go live Monday 03 February.
 I won't post until I've had breakfast, but my timezone means for most of you it will be available very early that day.
 As the next few day's lesson go up, we'll be trimming off the earlier ones - so don't procrastinate!

-Each month we'll 'reset', with "Lesson 1" again going up on the first Monday of the month.
+Each month we'll 'reset', with "Day 1" again going up on the first Monday of the month.